 Working in a sterile service profession requires knowledge of medical terminology, sterilisation methods, infection manipulation and staying up to date about extraordinary components of the trade.

-the knowledge and skills required to be a sterile service technician.
+There are exclusive online courses available to supply you with the knowledge and skills required to be a sterile service technician.
 These courses are developed by industry specialists and contain essential technical information in a step-by-step process.

 You can apply immediately for jobs if you have obtained some of the applicable capabilities and experience required for this role.